-CAR-T cell therapy is now FDA-approved for patients with ALL and non-Hogkin lymphoma.
-Penn is currently enrolling appropriate patients with other forms of cancer into CAR-T clinical trials.
+CAR-T cell therapy is now FDA-approved for patients with acute lymphoblastic leukemia and non-Hodgkin lymphoma.

 CAR-T for Pediatric and Young Adult Leukemia